-The history of the Irish wolfhound stretches back centuries, to the time of the earliest trade between the British empire and the Middle East.
-The earliest account of the breed is believed to be from Roman Consul Quintus Aurelius who in 391 described seven Irish hounds he received as a gift as being objects of intense interest and wonder by the Roman citizens.
+The history of the Irish wolfhound stretches back centuries to the birth of trade between the British empire and the Middle East.
+Dogs native to Britain were bred with Middle Eastern hounds that had been bartered.
+One of the earliest accounts of the breed is from a Roman consul, who in the year 391 described seven majestic Irish hounds he received as a gift.

 Irish Wolfhound Care

-When properly exercised, the Irish wolfhound is quite docile in the house.
-While the breed is prone to typical puppy antics for the first year or two of life, these dogs settle into a rather dignified and demure household companion.
-In fact, some owners of Irish wolfhounds find that they have to really coax dog into regular exercise each day—they can be quite the couch potato!
+When properly exercised, the Irish wolfhound is usually quite docile in the house.
+In fact, some owners find they have to coax their dog to exercise each day.
+Irish wolfhounds can be quite the couch potato.

-Highly trainable and attentive to their owners, training is generally a delight with wolfhounds.
-However, don’t become lax in your lessons or else you’ll have a very large and dominant dog on your hands.
-Make sure you instill clear obedience lessons in your hound from puppyhood and socialize him well for a balanced and amicable animal.
+Irish wolfhounds typically do well with training because they are attentive to their owners.
+However, don’t become lax in your lessons or you’ll have a very large and dominant dog on your hands.
+Make sure to instill clear obedience lessons in your hound from puppyhood, and socialize it well for a balanced and amicable animal.